Mizuho International plc - Brexit Preparations

-In June 2018, Mizuho International incorporated a new 100% owned subsidiary (Mizuho Securities Europe GmbH (“MHEU”) in Germany which will be based in Frankfurt.
-MHEU received its financial services licence from the BaFin in December 2018 and became operational on 1st April 2019, which allows for a smooth and uninterrupted continuation of investment banking services to EEA clients.
+In June 2018, Mizuho International incorporated a new 100% owned subsidiary (Mizuho Securities Europe GmbH (“MHEU”) in Germany based in Frankfurt.
+MHEU received its financial services licence from BaFin in December 2018 and became operational on 1st April 2019, which allows for a smooth and uninterrupted continuation of investment banking services to EEA clients.

 Taunustor 1, 60310 Frankfurt am Main, Germany.

 What are Mizuho International's Brexit timelines?

 Formal communication to our existing EEA client base has been ongoing with the purpose of sharing knowledge and seeking feedback on client’s plans, which will be followed up with more detailed discussion up to and beyond the Brexit deadline.

 What are Mizuho International’s Operations’ preparations for Brexit?

 Mizuho International has expanded its existing London Operations team to enable it to provide a fully outsourced operations service to MHEU.
 To facilitate this model, Mizuho International has been rolling out multi-entity systems so that both Mizuho International in London and MHEU in Frankfurt can be operationally serviced ‘side by side’.
 We have been progressing the opening of new external securities and cash accounts with our existing agent bank network to support MHEU.
 Details of Standard Settlement Instructions (SSIs) for new accounts with all our EEA clients can be found in the links listed above.

 MHEU’s BaFin financial services licence has been granted and MHEU’s new Terms of Business with EEA clients have now been distributed.

 Regular updates to this timeline will be provided.